10 Simple Steps to Prepare for Your Trip to Japan

 We typically stay with our parents or in hotels, but there are plenty of other options such as Airbnb, capsule hotels and ryokans.
 Make sure to book 2-3 months ahead to get the best deal.
 If you want to stay in a ryokan, book a little earlier.

-Our favorite hotel stays in Japan have been at AC Hotel Ginza Tokyo by Marriott, Park Hotel Tokyo, Conrad Tokyo, Grand Hyatt Tokyo and Park Hyatt Tokyo.
+If you are visitng Osaka, we’ve stayed at S-Presso Central Hotel and Mimaru Osaka Namba Station Hotel, which were both fantastic for larger groups.
 We love using Booking.com to book our hotels since it’s user-friendly and most of the hotels have FREE cancellation (usually up to 48 to 72 hours).

-Nice spacious room at Grand Hyatt Tokyo
+Nice spacious room at AC Hotel Ginza Tokyo by Marriott

 3. Rent a Pocket WiFi Device or Take One With You